Vajra: Iconography and religious terminology

 Vajrasattva holds the vajra in his right hand and a bell in his left hand.

 Various figures in Tantric iconography are represented holding or wielding the vajra.
 The most famous of these are Vajrapani, Vajrasattva, and Vajradhara.
 The figure of the Wrathful Vajrapani (lit. vajra in the hand) brandishes the vajra, in his right hand, above his head.
 Vajrasattva (lit. vajra-being) holds the vajra, in his right hand, to his heart.
 Vajradhara holds the vajra and bell with hands crossed at his heart.

 The term is employed extensively in tantric literature: the term for the spiritual teacher is the vajracharya; one of the five dhyani buddhas is vajrasattva, and so on.
 The practice of prefixing terms, names, places, and so on by vajra represents the conscious attempt to recognize the transcendental aspect of all phenomena; it became part of the process of "sacramentalizing" the activities of the spiritual practitioner and encouraged him to engage all his psychophysical energies in the spiritual life.

-In Indian culture
+In culture

 Hindu nun Sister Nivedita designed a proposed flag for independent India with the vajra in yellow on red background.
 Param Vir Chakra, India's highest wartime military decoration, has a motif of Vajra, the weapon of Indra created by the bones donated by sage Dadhichi, as tribute to his sacrifice.